Protect Your Inbox: The Power of Using Temporary Email Addresses

 1. Signing Up for Online Services

-When trying out a new website or service, you often need to register with an email.
-A temporary email lets you explore the service without committing your primary address.
+When trying out a new website or service, you often need to register with an email address.
+A temporary email allows you to explore the service.
+You can do this without disclosing your primary address.

 2. Verifying Accounts